 Let's assume you run a company that has a SaaS product with multiple subscription plans.
 You want to find out what is your LTV.

 - Determine the number of customers.
 Let's say you have 25 customers in total.

 - Calculate your MRR.
 You make a handsome $6000 a month.

 - The SaaS lifetime value calculator will automatically divide the MRR by the number of customers to get your ARPA - in this case, $250.

 - Decide on your gross margin.
 Let's say that you need to spend 35% of your revenue on maintenance, so your gross margin is equal to 65%.

 - Determine your churn rate.
-We can assume that during the first month, only 1 customer canceled the subscription plan and the churn rate will be constant.
+Let's say that during the first month, only 1 customer canceled their subscription plan.
+Will will assume that the churn rate will be constant.
 1 of 25 customers is 4%.

 - Decide on the account expansion cost.
 Let's say it is equal to $0 - you don't plan to introduce an expansion option.

-- The LTV calculator automatically find the LTV of your product.
-In this case, it is equal to $4062.50.
-That means that every customer you get will spend on average $4062.50 on your SaaS product before you lose him.
+- The LTV calculator will automatically find the LTV of your product.
+For our example, it is equal to $4062.50.
+That means that every customer you have will spend, on average, $4062.50 on your SaaS product before you they unsubscribe.